 Law Enforcement Academy (LEA)

 The Red Rocks Law Enforcement Academy is an intensive instructional program that satisfies the Colorado Peace Officer Standards and Training Board (POST) certification requirements.
 Colorado Law requires that candidates for peace officer and parole positions be POST certified before they work as a law enforcement officer.
-Our graduates have gone on to join police departments, sheriff’s offices and state agencies such as the Colorado Division of Parks and Wildlife.
+Our graduates have gone on to join police departments, sheriff’s offices and state agencies.

 What makes us unique?